romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Where can you find the dependency graph listing all the packages your repository depends on within your GitHub repository?
+Q: Where can you find the dependency graph listing all the packages your repository depends on within your GitHub repository?
 <details><summary>Show the answer</summary><p>

 - **In the Insights tab and then the Dependency graph section**